Afsheen28/tech-511-cloud-linux/linux-learning/README.md

 2 types of processes in Linux:
  * System
  * User
+* System processes are used in the system and starts other processes.
+For example, nginx was stored as a system process.
 * With 'top' command, it orders it by CPU storage.
 * memory uiltised - press M
 * PID - press N (by newest at the top)
 * CPU - press P
 * sleep - makes terminal sleep for a few seconds
 * sleep second & - makes terminal sleep in the background.
 Doesn't stop tasks/jobs from running.
-* To kill sleep: kill -1 PID
+* To kill sleep: kill -1 PID (hangup)
-* Meduim kill: kill PID (not standard level)
+* Meduim kill: kill PID (not standard level) (terminate)
-* Brutal kill: kill -9 PID
+* Brutal kill: kill -9 PID (kill)
 * pm2 process: manages the running of certain apps
 * Node app uses pm2 to run app.
-* If you do a brutal kill, you may be in risk of a zombie process since it can kill the parent process but still kill the child kill.
+* If you do a brutal kill, you may be in risk of a zombie process since it can kill the parent process but still kill the child process.
+* sudo lsof -i :3000 -P -n command can tell us what command is running the app on port 3000 if we wanted to stop the app and ctrl+c/ctrl+z didn't work.
+* After killing the command, we can restart the app.
+Might need to do a brute kill if the standard one doesn't work.
+* After killing, check if the command is still running using the above code.
+If not, restart the app.